eXascaleInfolab/seer/README.md

 ### Adding New System Configuration
-- offline
+- **Offline**
-1. Install the system following the TSM-Bench setup
+1. Install the system following the TSM-Bench instructions
 2. Go to `views/offline_queries_view.py` update the context of the query class and add the system to systems (line 32).
 3. Add the name of the system to `utils/CONSTANTS.py` and to `views/offline_queries_view.py` (Line 10)
 4. Go to "djangoProject/models/load_query_data.py" and add the system to the systems list (line 6).